t4rra/CCStopper/README.md

 ## Menu Options

-**Kill all running Adobe Processess**
+**Kill all running Adobe Processes**

-Does what it says, all Adobe processess will be stopped.
+Does what it says, all Adobe processes will be stopped.

 **Delete Adobe Genuine Software Integrity Service (AdobeGCClient)**